illuzor/minimalcomps/README.md

 ### Minimal ActionScript 3.0 UI Components for Flash
 http://www.minimalcomps.com

+Updated for ASC 2.0
+For use connect fonts.swc
+Then:

+	import RondaFont;
+	RondaFont;

 ### License
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal